Middle School Programs: Tuition and Financial Assistance

 Note: Students must apply for financial assistance at the time of registration and cannot register by phone.
 Once registered for a particular term, students may not retroactively apply for financial assistance.

 Limited need-based aid is available on a first come, first served basis.
 Applicants must submit a completed financial assistance form, financial documentation, a completed registration form, and $50 tuition deposit.
-Financial documentation may include a copy of the family’s most recent tax return, proof of unemployment, Form W-2 Wage and Tax Statement, or Aid to Families with Dependent Children (AFDC) medical card.
+Financial documentation must include the most recent year's federal tax form 1040.

 The Joanne Alter Scholarship